 While rose petals can’t offer you much in SPF protection, these pretty blooms are a rich source of vitamin C, a powerful antioxidant renowned for improving sun protection for your skin.

-Applying rose water or rose essential oil-infused products to your face can bolster your skin’s defenses and keep you slightly safer from sun-induced free radical damage.
+Applying rose water to your face can bolster your skin’s defenses and keep you slightly safer from sun-induced free radical damage.
 But don’t skip that hat or natural sunscreen!
 Sunburns are too dangerous to leave yourself unprotected.

 Already got burned?
 A bit of rosewater sprayed on your skin can help it find relief.